-Regarding the focussed city study with SMR cities, a basic, open-ended questionnaire was developed in collaboration with Tecnun, DIN, and CIEM that comprised ten questions - with a set of sub-questions - that concerned key resilience concepts in relation to critical infrastructures.
-The interview guide is presented in full in Annex 2.
-The goal of the study was to get an overview of the SMR member cities' approach to resilience and their challenges, the inquiries were both broad and specific and concerned key infrastructures, external dependencies, past failures, policy making, preparedness plans, concrete work practices etc. The questionnaires allowed for free text answers.
-Initially the plan was to conduct a survey also on the two other project focus areas, climate change and social problems.
-However, responses from the city partners offered insights into all three areas and it was decided that the efforts from city partners to compile specific information was better spent as preparations for WP2 workshops where issues could be followed up and discussed.
+A basic, open-ended questionnaire was developed in collaboration with Tecnun, DIN, and CIEM that comprised ten questions - with a set of sub-questions - that concerned key resilience concepts in relation to critical infrastructures.
+The goal of the study was to get an overview of the cities approach to resilience and their challenges, the inquiries were both broad and specific and concerned key infrastructures, external dependencies, past failures, policy making, preparedness plans, concrete work practices etc. The questionnaires allowed for free text answers.
 It was sent out to the seven city partners in SMR, five cities responded (e.g., Donostia/San Sebastian, Bristol, Veile, Kristiansand and Glasgow).
-Two partners were busy at the time and did not manage to complete the survey prior to the deadline.
-The data was analysed qualitatively by categorising the data.
+The data was analysed qualitatively by LiU categorising the data.
 The resulting categories are not mutually exclusive.

-5.2 RESULTS: CITIES WORLDWIDE
+5.2 RESULTS